AlbinDalbert/CLI-Toolbox/README.md

 - [x]    Make a generic `Menu` where each item has a `name` and `action`(function)

 ### Optional Steps
+- [x]   Benchmark, runs all programs in a system and times them.
+- [ ]   make the "help" command have auto-generated information about systems, programs and commands
 - [ ]   System can have sub-system